Brisbane’s bug and oyster trail Sea to the City returns this month with salivation-inducing ocean-caught nosh

-Following the immense success of the 2018 event, Sea to the City – Brisbane’s Bug and Oyster Trail, is returning in 2019, dedicating an entire day to fresh seafood on Sunday October 13.
-The two primary tastebud targets for the second Sea to the City event will again be bugs and oysters – forms and varieties of which will be simmered, steamed, sauteed and served in pop-up sites across 17 of Brisbane’s best riverfront restaurants from Eagle Street Pier to Customs House.
-While the focus of the event is to worship the flavours and forms of the aforementioned bugs and oysters in all their glory, the participating restaurants will all have other in-venue food options on the day, so there will be something to suit every palate.
+One of our favourite riverside fiestas, Sea to the City, is returning to our fine city later this month, dedicating an entire day to fresh ocean-caught bites.
+This year’s event will once again shine a spotlight on bugs and oysters – forms and varieties of which will be simmered, steamed, sauteed and served in pop-up sites across a selection of Brisbane’s best riverfront restaurants from Eagle Street Pier to Customs House.
+If you have a fondness for fish more than an obsession for oysters, the participating restaurants will all have other in-venue food options on the day, so you can trust that you won’t be going home hungry.

 Specially curated menus have been designed by 13 restaurants in the precinct, all showcasing fresh seafood items – COPPA, Blackbird Bar & Grill, City Winery, Naga, Madame Wu, Rico Bar & Dining, Fatcow Steak & Lobster, Customs House and many more will all be plating up the freshest catches.
 Hungry folk can expect to devour the likes of Moreton Bay bug brioche rolls, blue swimmer crab mac-and-cheese croquettes, bug-and-prawn arancini, scallop tikka masala, and handmade crab spring rolls.
 Oh, and freshly shucked oysters will be aplenty.
 Event goers will also be treated to live music on the day and there will be a bunch of breezy licensed areas to perch with a tipple.
 The food fiesta will begin at 11:00 am and run until 6:00 pm, so you can snack and sip until the sun sets.